 4. How can I or my attorney pursue a claim in court in New York?

 If your case is successfully resolved by an administrative agency, it may not be necessary to hire an attorney or file a lawsuit (to resolve your case, you probably will be required as to sign a release of your legal claims).
 If your case is not resolved by the CHR, DHR or EEOC and you want to continue to pursue the matter, you will need to pursue your claim in court.
 (Please note that once you file with CHR or DHR, you are not allowed to go to court under state law, unless your case is dismissed for “administrative convenience” reasons.
 The remedies that can be awarded by CHR and DHR are more limited than those under federal law.)

-A federal employment discrimination case cannot be filed in court without first going to the EEOC, as discussed above, and having the EEOC investigate your case and issue a “Notice of Right to Sue.”
 There is no administrative filing prerequisite required in order to proceed with your discrimination claim under State or City law.

 New York State law does not limit or cap the compensatory (emotional pain and suffering) damages that are capped under federal law, but does not permit the punitive damages (damages intended to punish the employer) and attorneys' fees recoverable for a discrimination claim that are allowed under federal law.
 Therefore, many New York attorneys choose to file employment discrimination cases in federal court using federal and state law.
 However, most cases may be brought in either state or federal court.
 A case filed in state court using federal law may be “removed” to federal court by the employer because it involves a federal statute, such as Title VII or the ADEA.